-Such was the clarity of the connection that in the ensuing silence participants on the call could hear a pin drop, just like in the commercial.
+Such was the clarity of the connection that in the ensuing silence participants on the call could hear a pin drop.

 Thomas scrambled for his Biro, which, during the commotion, had been sent rolling across the floor.

 Ororo's telepresence quickly scanned the conference area.
 The principals were all present, logged in, and accounted for.
 She brushed the glass out of her headdress and began to speak.